Nianze/nianze.github.io/content/post/2018/2018-03/2018-03-30-understand-the-different-meanings-of-new-and-delete.md

 However, if we want to do some customized behaviors, we may consider following options:

-1. if we only want to allocate memory

-    Just call `operator new` directly:
+1. if we only want to allocate memory, just call `operator new` directly:

     ```cpp
     void *rawMemory = operator new(sizeof(string));